zoniaramirez/html-seo-refactor/README.md

 This webpage was created as a challenge for bootcamp students to apply everything that was learned in module 1.
 The challenge is to refactor an existing code to meet certain set of standards without changing what it does.
 This challenge can be accomplished by:

-    - Having a sorce code.
+    - Having a source code.
     - Having a title element.
     - Having a descriptive title.
     - Having alt and heading attributes.